jlerocher/jlerocher/README.md

-I am a Creative FullStack Web & Cloud Developer based in Brazzaville, Congo.
+I am a Creative FullStack Web & Cloud Developer.
 I specialize in building robust and scalable web applications with a passion for cloud computing.
 I'm currently open to remote opportunities where I can bring innovative ideas to life.

 ## 👀 What I'm Interested In
 Languages & Frameworks: Python, JavaScript (React, Node.js, Typescript, Express), Django, FastAPI